schae586/3601-S16-lab4_mongo/LABTASKS.md

 ##### Study the file api/pets/pets.controller.js, answer the following questions:
 -  What kind of documents would the database contain?
 What is the field in the model?
+> the database contains json objects and the field is a string Pet.
 -  What functions are defined in the controller?
 How do they change the database data?
+> The funstions defined are index, create, and destroy.
 -  How does one get or delete elements in the database?

+> They can use the destroy and find functions

 ##### What is the purpose of index.js in the api/pets?
 Where is it referenced?